miheretab/multiple-file-upload/README.md

 You need to have project model in your cakephp application

-and add the ff to the ProjectsTable
+and add the ff to the ProjectTable

 ```
 $this->hasMany('Files', [